taw00/dashcore-rpm/documentation/howto.secure-your-dash-masternode.md

 #sudo firewall-cmd --permanent --add-service dashcore-testnet-rpc
 ```

-But if you are running a masternode that was _not_ installed via our RPM (DNF)
+But if you are running a node that was _not_ installed via our RPM (DNF)
 packages, you must be explicit in your port configuration.
 I.e., you configure
 either as done above or with this method.

 ```
-# Open up the Mastnernode port for nodes not installed via our packaging
+# Open up the Dash Core Node port for nodes not installed via our packaging
 sudo firewall-cmd --permanent --add-port=9999/tcp
 #sudo firewall-cmd --permanent --add-port=19999/tcp
 ```